JanieCoulombeStat/janiecoulombestat.github.io/_pages/about.md

 **Printemps 2025** / Spring 2025

-**Merci à IVADO pour l'octroi de 57,500$ pour notre projet "New method for precision medicine with count outcomes that addresses informative censoring: Improving the quality of care for individuals with multiple sclerosis" dans le cadre de leurs Projets exploratoires.
+**Merci à IVADO pour l'octroi de 57,500$ pour notre projet "New method for precision medicine with count outcomes that addresses informative censoring: Improving the quality of care for individuals with multiple sclerosis" dans le cadre de leur programme appelé Projets exploratoires.
 Cette demande était faite en collaboration avec ma co-investigatrice principale Miceline Mésidor de l'INRS et nos merveilleuses collaboratrices Mireille Schnitzer (UDEM) et Christel Renoux (McGill U et Hôpital Général Juif).**

-Huge thanks to IVADO for awarding $57,500 for our project "New method for precision medicine with count outcomes that addresses informative censoring: Improving the quality of care for individuals with multiple sclerosis" as part of their Exploratory Projects.
+Huge thanks to IVADO for awarding $57,500 for our project "New method for precision medicine with count outcomes that addresses informative censoring: Improving the quality of care for individuals with multiple sclerosis" as part of their program called Exploratory Projects.
 This grants application was made in collaboration with my co-principal investigator Miceline Mésidor from INRS and our wonderful collaborators Mireille Schnitzer (UDEM) and Christel Renoux (McGill U and Jewish General Hospital).

 &nbsp;